lucashurt/TeamManagement/README.md

 * CSRF Protection - Every single JS Fetch request or API call has CSRF certification to ensure security for users

 ### Installating and Running Project
-Run the following in the command line exlucing the bulletpoint numbers
+Run the following in the command line exluding the bulletpoint numbers
 1. python3 -m venv myenv
 2. source myenv/bin/activate
 3. pip install Django